lucas-caribe/pokedex/README.md

-My small project using React Hooks and API calls.
+A small project using React Hooks and API calls.